Manu343726/Turbo/README.md

 Turbo is a library dessigned to provide compile-time utilities through [template metaprogramming](http://en.wikipedia.org/wiki/Template_metaprogramming).

+One of the key points of C++, and where its expresiveness power comes from, is its ability to define new language constructs and/or customize existing constructs, all leading in a simple and clear syntax (See for example DSELs).

+But when leading with the creation and/or manipulation of such constructs, nothing is simple nor clear.
+Template-meta-programming is powerfull, but suffers from a horrible syntax and the lack of high-level (meta)programming features.
+Some people claim that tmp seems like a compile-time pure functional language built inside C++ itself.
+But instead metaprogramming in C++ is more like a functional language with the worst syntax ever made (Despite LISP?).

+This library aims to provide high-level constructs to aid with the **manipulation of the C++ type system**, and the creation and execution of **complex computations at compile-time**; all with a clear and uniform syntax.
+Also the library takes advantage of such features and provides some usefull C++ (runtime) utilities, which are easy to implement thanks to Turbo.

+## What about Boost.MPL?

+[Boost.MPL](http://www.boost.org/doc/libs/1_55_0/libs/mpl/doc/index.html) is the de facto metaprogramming library for C++.
+But it suffers from two main problems which, in my oppinion, makes difficult to work with it:

+ - **Is Boost**: The Boost libraries are one of the best C++ libraries in the world, but they base the implementation of their features on many many tricks they implemented (See Boost.Preprocessor, for example).
+The problem with Boost is that making a project depend on the Boost libraries could be a problem, its a huge library.
+My intention was to rely on standard features only, that is, something which works perfectly providing a C++11 compliant compiler only.

+ - **Boost.MPL was designed on the C++98 era**: C++11 is like a reboot of the language, and like in other parts of the language, metaprogramming in C++11 is far easier than in C++98/03.
+The problem is that MPL was written for/using C++98/03 and its design is based in some cumbersome constructs which have been cleared and/or simplified a lot in C++11.
+Specifically, template aliases are a huge advantage when doing template-meta-programming, and the Turbo library relies on that in all of its features.

 ## Features

 At this time (April 2014) the library is being completely rewritten from scratch.